Mohammedfaiquddin/sql-data-warehouse-project/README.md

 Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 🛡️ License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License].
 You are free to use, modify, and share this project with proper attribution.

 🌟 About Me
 I am a BCA graduate with a strong foundation in SQL and T-SQL along with data warehousing concepts.
 I am currently designing and implementing a SQL Server–based data warehouse, with a focus on ETL development, data modeling, and query performance optimization.
 I am committed to building reliable, well-structured data solutions and continuously enhancing my technical expertise.